 To close the argument, we note that for all $t>0$, $s>\frac{1}{2}$, by Sobolev embedding we have:

 and Now based on the equation \eqref{eqn:positive time}, \eqref{eqn:L^2 1} and \eqref{eqn:L^2 2}, we can get

-thus, Now let $m \rightarrow \infty$, we get $\rho_k=0$, which is a contradiction. \end{proof} From this theorem, we can easily get the following corollary: \begin{corollary} With the same assumption in Theorem \ref{main}, if the solution $\rho$ is smooth, we must have
+thus, Now let $m \rightarrow \infty$, we get $\rho_k=0$, which is a contradiction. \end{proof} From this theorem, one can get the following corollary: \begin{corollary} With the same assumption as in Theorem \ref{main}, if the solution $\rho$ is smooth, we must have

 \end{corollary} \begin{proof} We argue by contradiction.
 Assume otherwise,

 By Cauchy's inequality, we have

 This means for any $M>0$, we have $T>0$, so that $\|\rho(t)\|_{H^{1}}\geq M\|\rho(t)\|_{L^2}$ for $t\geq T$.
 As a consequence, multiplying $\rho$ both sides of \eqref{shear} and integration by parts, one gets